Our mission is to increase participation of people with disabilities in the game of golf.

 Through golf, individuals with disabilities become actively engaged in the social fabric of a community, and derive health benefits that improve quality of life.
-The National Alliance headquarters is located in Jupiter, FL, and is governed by a Board of Directors representing those organizations instrumental in forming the National Alliance and administered by an Executive Director along with a Grant Consultant.
+The National Alliance headquarters is located in Jupiter, FL, and is governed by a Board of Directors representing those organizations instrumental in forming the National Alliance and administered by an Executive Director.

 The National Alliance creates and promotes awareness about the benefits of accessible golf.
 In addition to online publications and social media marketing, the National Alliance engages in speaking opportunities at conferences and other public events.

 Education and Technical Resources for Golfers and Golf Facilities